 \subsubsection{Voice Module}

-The voice system implemented as a web application provides hands-free interaction for planning and control.
-We employ OpenAI Whisper for speech-to-text transcription, GPT-4o for dialogue understanding and command interpretation, and the OpenAI TTS API for speech synthesis.
-Integrating with the planning module, the system handles multi-turn communication and planning.
-The voice agent interface is shown in Figure \ref{fig:voice}.
+The voice system, implemented as a web application, provides hands-free interaction using OpenAI Whisper for speech-to-text transcription, GPT-4o for dialogue understanding and command interpretation, and the OpenAI TTS API for speech synthesis.
+Integrated with the planning module, it handles multi-turn communication and planning; the voice agent interface is shown in Figure \ref{fig:voice}.